avdstaaij/gdpc/README.md

 ## python client scripts for the Minecraft HTTP Interface Mod

-This a collection of scripts for demonstrating the [Minecraft HTTP Interface Mod](https://github.com/nilsgawlik/gdmc_http_interface) build for the GDMC competition.
+This a collection of scripts to use with the [Minecraft HTTP Interface Mod](https://github.com/nilsgawlik/gdmc_http_interface) built for the GDMC competition.

 Requirements are in requirements.txt.
 Feel free to use different versions, the versions are just what is installed on my machine.